masmerise/livewire-toaster/README.md

 ### Sending toasts from the back-end

+> [!NOTE]
-> **Note** Toaster supports the dispatch of multiple toasts at once, you are not limited to dispatching a single toast.
+> Toaster supports the dispatch of multiple toasts at once, you are not limited to dispatching a single toast.

 #### Toaster